dangoldner/qa_assist/README.md

 I am part of a medical device startup.
 We make progress in every arena (manufacturing, clinical, ...) primarily by emailing with contractors.
 There are two types of artifacts I need to maintain:

 * A set of *detailed logs*, one for each function.
-* Aset of informal but foundational *quality documents*: risk register, decision log, design i/o matrix.
+* A set of informal but foundational *quality documents*: risk register, decision log, design i/o matrix.

 This library